rudacaya/fraud_detection/README.md

 - Can a GAN learn from examples to create realistic instances of fraud?
 - Can a GAN do better than SMOTE?

 Credit card fraud detection with an extremely imbalanced dataset was implemented.
-GAN and SMOTE were implemented to create synthetic samples.
-Then we saw if the performance of three models was improved.
+GAN and SMOTE were used to create synthetic samples to check if the performance of three models can be improved.
 The models were: logistic regression, random forest and gradient boosting.
-The GAN created instances are realist, but the characteristics taken were pretty general, and the model didn't improve its performance.
-SMOTE appears to have a better performance.
+The GAN created realistic instances, but did not extract useful information from the fraud examples and the model didn't improve its performance.
+SMOTE had a better performance.

 ## Main Files